 Furoshiki is a traditional Japanese wrapping cloth which can be used time and time again and in a multitude of different applications.

-One of the primary uses for a furoshiki is to wrap gifts in a stylish, sustainable and eco-conscious fashion.
+One of the primary uses for a furoshiki is as an easy zero-waste way to wrap gifts.

 This infographic will show you how to tie a basic box wrap and how to wrap a single bottle.
 These instructions are included with every furoshiki wrap ordered.